sn4jp3r/sn4jp3r/README.md

 ### Hello, I'm Bartek and I'm 18 years old

-## I'm a Student, and Home Developer!!
+## I'm a Student, and Home Developer

 - 🌱 I'm creating/editing scripts or many another things to FiveM and Arma 3
 - 🌱 I’m currently learning everything 🤣